wordbit/wordbit/content/posts/2020-03-27-march-viral-madness.markdown

 title: 'March (viral) madness'
 ---

-In January, I said that 2020 was going to be one heck of a year, but…
+In January, I said that 2020 was "going to be one heck of a year", but…

 ![notlikethis](/images/tenor.gif)